JGiles03/Project-Delta/planning/ideas.md

 ## USP

-Our product offers a comprehensive, filterable map that shows users all facilites that are suitable for their individual needs.
+Our product offers a comprehensive, filterable map that shows users all facilities that are suitable for their individual needs.

 ## MVP Reqs